PinNaCode/magiskboot_build/README.md

 For Fedora Cygwin, you need to build the LLVM & Clang yourself, a patched [LLVM 15 source](https://github.com/ookiineko-cygport/llvm-project) is there.
 To use the patched Clang in Fedora Cygwin, set both `CMAKE_C_COMPILER_TARGET` and `CMAKE_CXX_COMPILER_TARGET` to `x86_64-unknown-windows-cygnus` and `CMAKE_SYSROOT` to `/usr/x86_64-pc-cygwin/sys-root` when configuring.

 On Fedora Cygwin, there is another issue that `cygwin64-cmake` overrides C and C++ compilers to GCC, this is not supported by Magisk, and somehow ignoring the `CC` and `CXX` variables we are settings.
 To workaround this, set `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` manually to the path of the previous Cygwin cross Clang and Clang++.
 On arch-cygwin, set `CYGWIN_CC` and `CYGWIN_CXX` to `x86_64-pc-cygwin-clang` and `x86_64-pc-cygwin-clang++`.

-Cygwin's Libc++ can be buggy, if you can't link with Libc++, see [this part](#help-my-build-has-failed) to apply patches for building without Libc++.
-(Fact: You will also need to apply patches to compile with old Clang and Rust toolchain.)

 </details>